espurrell/dogapi/README.md

 #### Video Demo:  <URL HERE>
 #### Description:

 For this project, I decided to use React jsx.
-Everything below in this readme file is included by default upon creating a React app.
+Everything below "Getting Started with Create React App" in this readme file is included by default upon creating a React app.
 However, here at the top, I will explain my project.

 I recently learned about API's and wanted to create a project that uses an API to fetch some data to be used in some way.
 I did some searching on the web to find some free API's and came across The Dog API.
 When I saw that the DOG API website included data that was sorted by breed as well as multiple pictures per breed, I got the idea to create a web-based application that fetches x number of pictures (can be inputted by the user) of a specific breed (can also be selected by the user) and displays the pictures in the browser.
 This is achieved on the home page (MainApp.jsx).